Julie Messier (She/Her/Elle)

 Biography

-Research in the Messier Lab is centered around the themes of trait integration and variation, plant performance, trade-offs, plant function, community assembly and climate change.
-We answer questions like:
+Dr. Julie Messier is an Assistant Professor in the Department of Biology whose research is centered around the themes of plant trait integration and variation, plant performance, trade-offs, plant function, community assembly and climate change.

-Dr. Messier studies the causes (i.e. the ecological and evolutionary mechanisms) and consequences (on plant performance, community diversity and species distributions) of trait variation and integration across biological scales (from within individuals to among communities).
+Messier studies the causes (i.e., the ecological and evolutionary mechanisms) and consequences (on plant performance and community diversity) of trait variation and integration across biological scales (from within individuals to among communities).
 An empiricist, she uses observational and experimental studies (field and lab) to uncover general principles governing patterns of phenotypic diversity.
 Study systems range from model plants like Arabidopsis thaliana to temperate understory perennial plants to tree seedlings, saplings and adults.
+A central goal of her program is to determine how traits constrain or enable plant performance under changing environmental conditions.
+For example, a recently published study on black spruce examined how trait combinations predict performance under warm, dry conditions.
+Other aspects of her research program examine trait covariation patterns.

 Research Interests